Playacem/KissScripts/kiss-statistics/README.md

 ### Features
   - supports all Kiss sites
-  - supports the bookmark list sharing feature of kissanime, kisscartoon and kissdrama
+  - supports the bookmark list sharing feature of KissAnime, KissCartoon and KissAsian
   - works with Chrome and Firefox